 We study the problem of optimally liquidating a financial position in a discrete-time model with stochastic volatility and liquidity.
-We consider the three cases where the objective is to minimize the expectation, mean-variance and expected exponential of the implementation cost.
+We consider the three cases where the objective is to minimize the expectation, an expected exponential and a mean-variance criterion of the implementation cost.
 In the first case, the optimal solution can be fully characterized by a forward-backward system of stochastic equations depending on conditional expectations of future liquidity.
 In the other two cases we derive Bellman equations from which the optimal solutions can be obtained numerically by discretizing the control space.
-In all three cases we compute optimal strategies for different simulated realizations of prices, volatility and liquidity and compare the outcomes to the ones produced by the deterministic strategy of Almgren and Chriss.
+In all three cases we compute optimal strategies for different simulated realizations of prices, volatility and liquidity and compare the outcomes to the ones produced by the deterministic strategies of Bertsimas and Lo and Almgren and Chriss.

-Keywords: Optimal execution, implementation cost, discrete-time stochastic control, Bellman equation, stochastic volatility, stochastic liquidity
+Keywords: Optimal trade execution, implementation cost, discrete-time stochastic control, Bellman equation, stochastic volatility, stochastic liquidity

 Suggested Citation: Suggested Citation

 Cheridito, Patrick and Sepin, Tardu, Optimal Trade Execution under Stochastic Volatility and Liquidity (January 21, 2014).
 Applied Mathematical Finance, 2014, 21(4), 342--362.
 Available at SSRN: https://ssrn.com/abstract=2233980 or http://dx.doi.org/10.2139/ssrn.2233980